D13David/ctf-writeups/capturepoint535324/rev/ransomware_unchained/README.md

 So this tool decrypts the image but doesn't save it anywhere.
 There are multiple ways of course to get to the image.
 One is to reimplement the logic, which should be fairly easy.
 But we can also just use the tool and run it within a debugger.

 First we need to find where to set a good breakpoint.
 One good point would be at `14000157f` where the validation function is called.
-We know that the buffer is in `rdi` or `rcx`.
+We know that the buffer address is in `rdi` or `rcx`.

 ```c
 140001550  ff15421c0000       call    qword [rel malloc]